ONLY A FEW UNIVERSITIES allow full-time paid

 graduate universities to offer full-time paid employment during the same

-time that Master's students are taking their academic courses.
+time that Master's students are taking their teacher courses for recertification.
 This

 program, known as Curricular Practical Training (CPT), allows